Why Writing for $3 Per Article Isn't Going to Help Your Freelance Career

-In my last post I wrote about a content site that pays $3 per article.
+In one of my posts I wrote about a content site that pays $3 per article.
 I got this comment soon after:

 I assume that you came to my blog because you were looking for information on becoming a freelance writer.
 So, I'm going to give you some advice from my 13 years of experience in the writing world and post it here for others to benefit from, as well.

 The problem is that sites like these don't really teach you the ropes of how to be a freelance writer.
 They teach you how to churn out text that attracts search engine clicks.
 It's not an entryway to higher paying clients down the road.
 Clips form these sites will more than likely be ignored.